cristivlas/sturddle-chess-engine/README.md

 convoluted or over-engineered, as I tried to separate and encapsulate heuristics and features, and be able to turn them on and off (or tweak) at either compile-time or run-time (for experimental and self-teaching purposes).

-For the most part I have not looked at other engines (I did peek at Stockfish in later development, in order to grasp the Singular Extension idea), which may explain the somewhat "non-standard" code layout and naming.
+For the most part I have not looked at other engines, which may explain the somewhat "non-standard" code layout and naming.
+(I did however peek at Stockfish in later development, to better understand the Singular Extension idea.)

 The engine started as a prototype written in Python, with functionality gradually moved over to C++, hence the name Sturddle (as in the hybrid Sturddlefish).